 The only way to begin this sermon is with the opening line of every TEDTalk, ever… “Forget everything you think you know…”

-The Leftovers isn’t a TV show, it’s a Goddamned mystical experience… and I’m not just talking about the overtly religious storyline, nor the fact it aired on Easter Sunday and not even the child-like, Christmas Eve level of excitement I feel towards the show.
+The Leftovers isn’t a TV show, it’s a Goddamned mystical experience… and I’m not just talking about the overtly religious storyline, nor the fact it was purposefully aired on resurrection-influenced Easter Sunday.
+Though I was out by many months, my child-like, Christmas Eve level of excitement I feel towards the show silvered my veins like sixpences in a pudding.

 Not only is HBO’s most underrated hour-long spiritually awakening, it’s also the most beautifully crafted TV show I think I have ever seen – this season three opener reducing me to tears.
 Twice.